*Subject to approval from NZQA and the Nursing Council of New Zealand

 We cater to students from diverse backgrounds, whether you're a recent high school graduate, a mature student seeking a career change, or looking to enhance your existing skills.
 Everyone is welcome.

-Our experienced tutors will guide you through the course content, which includes:
+Our experienced tutors will guide you through the programme content, which includes:

-• Learning how the human body works and how it affects health and sickness
+Learning how the human body works and illness presentations.

-Understanding medications and how to give them to patients.
+Understanding medications and how to safety administer them.

 Clinical Placements – putting it into practice

-You’ll gain real nursing experience through 900 hours of clinical placements with a range of leading private hospitals.
+You’ll gain real nursing experience through 900 hours of clinical placements with a range of leading health providers.
+During your placement you will be assessed against the Nursing Council Competencies for Enrolled Nursing.

 200 of those hours will take place in our Clinical Simulation Suite with our experienced tutors so that you are confident in your skills before your clinical placements.